Brien Gleeson, L.P.C., CSAC

 Sex behavior as an addiction

-People often wonder if sex addiction only happens with in men.
-While it does occur more often in men, women can be addicted, as well.
-Women may have a more difficult time finding help for this problem due to stigma and that they likely are greatly outnumbered by men in self-help groups.
+People often wonder if only men are affected by sex addiction.
+While it's more common in men, women also can be addicted.
+Women may have a more difficult time finding help due to stigma, and they're outnumbered by men in self-help groups.

 Where to find help

-Treating sex addiction is much like treating any other addiction:
+Treating sex addiction is much like treating other addictions.
+Options include:

-- Self-help groups are available for the affected person and his or her family.
+These are groups of people that come together for mutual support and education.
+Most are open to people with addictions and their families.
 These groups take confidentiality seriously, and group times and locations are not publicly advertised.
-One will need to be interviewed by a group member before attending.
+Often, a person interested in joining needs to be interviewed by a group member before attending.